thanaphat-ngoe/STM32L053R8-BOOTLOADER/README.md

 # Custom Bootloader Implmentation on STM32L053R8

 This project are the part of self-learning in Embedded System as a 4th-Year Computer Engineering Student <br>

+---

+## Note
 Note!
 This project still be in progress
----

 ## Goal
 Be able to upload a firmware from application on a computer via USB-to-UART (ST-LINK) to STM32L053R8 with custom bootloader and packet protocol